+Draggin will be an official supplier for Alvaro Bautista and the Rizla Suzuki MotoGP crew with its range of protective jeans for the third motorcycle racing season in succession.
 Draggin will also supply the Rizla cargos and shorts to the Suzuki GSV-R crew.
 The working conditions of a MotoGP garage are matched to Draggin products and the entire team is stated to be using the Australian designs.